penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.3.2 - May 16, 2019 =
+* Improvement: Updated sodium_compat to address an incompatibility that may occur with the pending WordPress 5.2.1 update.
+* Improvement: Clarified text around the reCAPTCHA setting to indicate v3 keys must be used.
+* Improvement: Added detection for Jetpack and a notice when XML-RPC authentication is disabled.
+* Fix: Suppressed error messages on the NTP time check to compensate for hosts with UDP connections disabled.

 = 7.3.1 - May 14, 2019 =
 * Improvement: Two-factor authentication is new and improved, now available on all Premium and Free installations.